A world away – right on our doorstep

 Wight Whisky is shaking up the world of English whisky as a brand new, independent distillery based on the Isle of Wight and encapsulating its unique terroir which forms the individual flavour profile of their spirits.

-The Food Hall includes a fantastic deli counter with charcuterie, freshly prepared salad dishes, olives, artisan cheeses and a range of freshly-made pies, pasties, quiches and scotch eggs.
-They have sourdoughs and focaccia from local bakers as well as award-winning local condiments, pickles, mustards, sauces, jams and chutneys, alongside fresh and dried herbs, pastas and pulses.
+The Food Hall includes artisan chutneys, jams, and oils, with much of the stock coming straight from local fields, dairies, and kitchens.
+There’s a fantastic deli counter with charcuterie, freshly prepared salad dishes, olives, local artisan cheeses and a range of freshly-made pies, pasties, quiches and scotch eggs.

 Any island food tour should include a stop-off at Caffe Isola in a restored iconic building in the centre of Newport for a cup of Wight Label tea or Island Roasted artisan coffee.
 The café, Wight Label and Island Roasted are all family-owned and run, with the roastery sitting on the banks of the River Medina.